F5Networks/f5-declarative-onboarding/docs/declarations/network-objects.rst

 BIG-IP Declarative Onboarding 1.28 added support for specifying route domains in |routingbgp| and |routemap|.

 **New in BIG-IP DO 1.40** |br|
-As noted in the previous example, BIG-IP DO 1.40 introduced the ability to define a route domain and assign it to a routing prefix list using the new **routeDomain** property in the |rpl| class.
+As noted in the previous example, BIG-IP DO 1.40 introduced the ability to define a route domain and assign it to a routing prefix list using the new **routeDomain** property in the |prefix| class.

 ..
 IMPORTANT:: If you try to use the following example with a version prior to 1.40, it will fail.
 For previous versions, remove the lines in yellow, and the commas from lines 56 and 68.